opesto/Soundcloud-Downloader/readme.md

 8. Save the file, and quit TextEdit.

 Congratulations!
-You’re done all the hard one-time-only stuff!
+You’re done all the hard stuff!

-From now on you'll only need the steps in "Regular workflow".
+From now on only the [regular workflow](#regular-workflow) steps are necessary.

 ------

-Regular workflow:
+#### Regular workflow

 1. Open a web browser: Safari, [Firefox], or [Chrome]
     * Go to soundcloud